dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/camera-control.md

 **Return value**

-The current values for each constrainable property of the current camera
+The current values for each constrainable property of the current camera in the form of a [MediaTrackSettings](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackSettings) object.

 **Code Snippet**